ZKAmoeba-Micro/micro/core/tests/ts-integration/README.md

 # NFTF -- New Fancy Test Framework

-This folder contains a framework for writing integration tests for Micro, as well as set of integration test suites.
+This folder contains a framework for writing integration tests for zkAmoeba, as well as set of integration test suites.

 This framework is built atop of [jest](https://jestjs.io/).
 It is _highly recommended_ to familiarize yourself with its documentation to be able to write tests.